 Make sure the arm is relaxed and the child does not hold or press the bow against the string.

-The teacher can practise the bowing without the bow: the teacher links his fingers with the child’s fingers.
+The teacher can practice the bowing without the bow: the teacher links his fingers with the child’s fingers.
 Then they pull each other’s arms according to the rhythm (still keeping arms low!).

-Sing as you hold the bow on string but don’t play.
+Sing as you hold the bow on the string but don’t play.

 “Lift right arm and drop on knee: it hurts! : go with the same weight onto the string!”

 Piccadilly Circus: swing of arm!
 Keep to frog.